hlee5502/wcfile/README.md

 # wcfile
-The function in wcfile.c reads equations from a file and write them in a solved state to another file
+The function in wcfile.c reads equations from a file and writes them in a solved state to another file

 qfile is the file with math questions to solve